-For pipes with nominal diameters 90mm and larger and pipe wall thicknesses <50mm, joints shall first be tested in accordance with ISO 13954 "Peel decohesion test for polyethylene (PE) electrofusion assemblies of nominal outside diameter greater than or equal to 90 mm" and ISO 21751 "Plastic pipes and fittings - Decohesion test of electrofusion assemblies - Stripbend test".
+For pipes with nominal diameters 90mm and larger and pipe wall thicknesses <50mm, joints shall first be tested in accordance with ISO 13954 "Peel decohesion test for polyethylene (PE) electrofusion assemblies of nominal outside diameter greater than or equal to 90 mm" and ISO 21751 "Plastic pipes and fittings - Decohesion test of electrofusion assemblies - Strip- bend test".
+For pipe diameters smaller than 90mm, joints shall be tested in accordance with ISO 13955 Crushing decohesion test.
 For pipes with wall thicknesses of 50mm and above, joints shall be tested to ISO 21751 only.